crukci-bioinformatics/redmine_resolved_reminder/README.md

 where the `-t` or `--test` option runs in test mode, sending no emails but writing to standard out what would be sent, and `-v` or `--version` reports the version of the gem.

+### NOTA BENE

+This gem accesses the Redmine database, obviously.
+The path to the Redmine application is hard-coded in .../lib/redmineResolvedReminder/constants.rb, so if (when) Redmine is upgraded, this path will need to change accordingly.